 4. What Kind of Functionality Do You Need?

 Not all changes to critical files are negative.
 Some changes are positive, others are necessary, while others can indicate a breach of security or policy.
-Sorting through a list of changes to identify the ones which require remediation can be time-consuming.
+Sorting through a list of changes to identify the ones that require remediation can be time-consuming.

-Assess whether you prefer prioritized changes, based on the assessed risk, which can be more common with agent-based solutions
+Assess whether you prefer prioritized changes based on the assessed risk, which can be more common with agent-based solutions.

 5. Are You in Severe Need of IT Resources?